Heinz A. Richter: Controversy

 In November 2014, the University of Crete awarded Richter an honoris Ph.D. for his historical work.
 The award provoked protests by some Greek historians and other academics who claimed that Richter, in his work, has "smeared" the reputation of Cretan resistance and assigned "noble incentives" to the Nazi invaders.
 Additionally, in an interview Richter gave to the Greek newspaper Kathimerini, he spoke of the destruction brought upon Greek islands and villages by "the Germans, the Italians, the communists and the nationalists", which some Greek commentators viewed as "moral relativism," assigning equal weight to the actions of the occupation forces and the local Greek guerrillas.

 Richter rejected all the accusations against his work, stating that his duty as a historian is to relate what he "believe[s] to be the historical truth," and defending the point he made that "until Operation Mercury, World War Two had been a relatively 'clean' war, with both sides respecting the laws of war."
-The university's authorities initially declined the appeals made by Greek politicians and academics and rejected the claims of bias. Εventually, and after a formal, intra-university appeal, the university decided to remove his title in 2016.

-Richter stated that he feels "honored" to be only the second German academic to ever have his academic title removed, the first being, as he claimed, Thomas Mann by the Nazis.
+The university's authorities initially declined the appeals made by Greek politicians and academics and rejected the claims of bias. Εventually, and after a formal, intra-university appeal, the university voted to remove his title in 2016.
+Richter stated that he felt "honored" to be only the second German academic to ever have his academic title removed, the first being, as he claimed, Thomas Mann by the Nazis.
+The revocation finally went through in 2018.
+In December 2021, the Council of State rejected Richter's application to annul the revocation, making it final within the Greek legal system.

 Τrial

 In November 2015, Athens' public prosecutor indicted Richter under Art.
 2 of "anti-racist" and "hate speech" law 4285/2014, for "denying Nazi crimes against the people of Crete."
+Many Greek academics signed statements defending Richter from the accusations.
+The Athens-based European Society of Modern Greek Studies also issued statements supporting him.

 On 10 February 2016, Richter, after being tried in absentia, was found innocent of all charges.